ciker/TeamTasks.DotNet/TeamTasks.Docs/Web API Plan/Projects API.md

 ﻿# Projects Web API Calls

-At this time, we have not yet developed how to obtain a token for the user.
-All we need to know at this point is that the user name, user id, and roles are going to be encrypted into that token.
+See the Authentication API document for information on how to obtain the Bearer token.

 ## Creation
 ### Request